Consultant work

 View these questions in an editable worksheet.

-The consulting rider is a tool developed with the help of MIT’s Office of General Counsel for faculty and staff to use at their own discretion when entering into personal consulting agreements.
-The rider is not “required” by MIT but is recommended thus optional.
+The consulting rider is a tool developed for faculty and staff to use at their own discretion when entering into personal consulting agreements.
+The rider is not “required” by MIT but is strongly recommended.
 You can find a more detailed explanation of the rider and its provisions at the OGC website.

 • Note that no MIT office provides oversight or review of your consulting agreement.
 You will enter into any such agreements as an individual, rather than as an agent of MIT.

 • Note that if your research has federal sponsorship, there may be additional disclosure requirements.
-Please consult with your research supervisor to make sure you understand your obligations.
+Please consult with your research advisor to make sure you understand your obligations.

-• If you or your employer have questions, please connect with your research supervisor, the OGE, or the BU Law Clinic.
+• If you have questions about your outside employment, please connect with your research advisor, the Office of Graduate Education, or the BU Law Clinic.